julien-bulot/Libft/README.md

 * `ft_strjoin`: allocates memory and returns a new string, which is the result of concatenation of two strings;
 * `ft_strtrim`: allocates memory and returns a copy of the string from which specified characters have been removed from the beginning and end;
 * `ft_split`: allocates memory and returns an array of strings obtained by splitting the string using a character as a delimiter;
-* `ft_itoa`: allocates memory and returns a string representing the integer received as an argument.
+* `ft_itoa`: allocates memory and returns a string representing the integer received as an argument;
 * `ft_strmapi`: applies a function to each character of the string.
-A new string is created to store the results from the successive applications of the functton.
+A new string is created to store the results from the successive applications of the functton;
 * `ft_striteri`: aplies a function to each character of the string passed as argument.
-Each character is passed by address to the function so it can be modified if necessary.
+Each character is passed by address to the function so it can be modified if necessary;
+* `ft_putchar_fd`: Outputs a character to the specified file descriptor.